A System F accounting for scalars: Strong Normalisation, simplified reduction rules and Confluence

+This is how the proofs of the steps look like. \begin{enumerate}[(1)] \item Valiron did a semi-automatized proof in the interactive theorem prover Coq~\cite{ManualCOQ}.
+The interested reader can find the proof in~\cite{BenCoqProofVectorial}.
+An easier-to-read explanation of it appears in \cite{ArrighiDiazcaroValironDCM11}. \item The local confluence of the $\beta$-reduction follows from~\cite{DoughertyIC92} and a trivial extension of the confluence of lambda-calculus. \item This proof goes by structural induction. \cf~Appendix~\ref{proof:confluence}. \end{enumerate} Note that the proofs of subject reduction (Theorem~\ref{thm:subjectreduction}) and strong normalisation (Theorem~\ref{thm:snscalar}) have been done in the general case, without restrictions (*) and (**), so they are still valid for the simplified calculus.

-Having dropped restrictions (*) and (**) is an important simplification of the linear-algebraic $\lambda$-calculus, which becomes really just an oriented version of the axioms of vector spaces \cite{Vectorspaces} together with a linear extension the $\beta$-reduction (\emph{i.e.\ }restriction (***) remains of course, to that all function remain linear in their arguments, in the sense of linear-algebra).
+Having dropped restrictions (*) and (**) is an important simplification of the linear-algebraic $\lambda$-calculus, which becomes really just an oriented version of the axioms of vector spaces \cite{ArrighiDowekWRLA04} together with the call-by-value strategy (\ie~restriction (***) remains, of course, to make all functions remain linear in their arguments, in the sense of linear-algebra).